kernel-matrix-benchmarks/kernel-matrix-benchmarks/README.md

 The only prerequisite is Python (tested with 3.6) and Docker.

-1. Clone the repo.
+1. Clone the repo (`git clone https://github.com/kernel-matrix-benchmarks/kernel-matrix-benchmarks.git`).
+2. Enter the main directory (`cd kernel-matrix-benchmarks`).
-2. Run `pip install -r requirements.txt`.
+3. Run `pip install -r requirements.txt`.
-3. Run `python install.py` to build all the libraries inside Docker containers (this can take a while, like 10-30 minutes).
+4. Run `python install.py` to build all the libraries inside Docker containers (this can take a while, like 10-30 minutes).

 ## Running